Before we begin, here is some general terminology that is important for understanding this article.

 After you create your SMS Gateway you'll see your Device Token on the next screen.

 An SMS gateway channel group allows you control which channels are used by your SMS Gateway to terminate outbound messages.
-This is mainly used by network providers who connect via a GSM Gateway.
+This is mainly used by independent entities who connect via a GSM Gateway.

 For example let's assume your GSM Gateway has 4 available channels.
 Now, let's assume you insert 2 SIM cards belong to a carrier called "Smart", 1 SIM card belonging to a carrier called "Metfone", and another SIM card belonging to a carrier called "Cellcard".